pletzer/nzesm_apptainer/README.md

 # nzesm_apptainer
-Definition files for creating an Apptainer environment for NZESM
+Definition files for creating an NZESM Apptainer environment

 ## Introduction

 Containerisation allows you to compile code that can be easily ported from one platform to another (with some restrictions).
 As the name suggests, all the dependencies are contained -- there are no undefined references.

-The container below comes with an operating system, compilers, and libraries, including MPI.
-It can be thought as a replacement of the module system used on many high performance computers to load in dependencies.
+The container `nzesmenv` described below comes with an operating system, compilers, and libraries, including MPI.
+It can be thought as a replacement for the modules used on many high performance computers to load in dependencies (toolchain, NetCDF, etc).

 ## How to build a container

 First you need to have Apptainer installed.
 If you're running Linux, you're in luck, just follow these [instructions](https://apptainer.org/docs/user/latest/).
-On Windows, you can use Windows Linux Subsystem (WSL).
+On Windows, you can use Windows Linux Subsystem (WSL) and on Mac you might have to install Apptainer within a Docker environment.

 A container needs a definition file, e.g. `conf/nzesmenv.def`.
 This file lists the operating system, the compilers and the steps to build the libraries.
 It is a recipe for building the container.